Siege of Jerusalem (1099): Crusader routes

 After the successful siege of Antioch in June 1098, the Crusaders remained in the area for the rest of the year.
-The papal legate, Adhemar of Le Puy, had died, and Bohemond of Taranto had claimed Antioch for himself.
+The papal legate Adhemar of Le Puy had died, and Bohemond of Taranto had claimed Antioch for himself.
 Baldwin of Boulogne remained in Edessa in Upper Mesopotamia, which had been captured earlier in 1098.
 There was dissent among the princes over what to do next; Raymond IV, Count of Toulouse, frustrated, left Antioch to capture the fortress at Maarat al-Numan in the Siege of Ma'arra.

-By the end of the year, the minor knights and infantry were threatening to march to Jerusalem without them.
-Eventually, on 13 January 1099, Raymond began the march south along the coast of the Mediterranean, followed by Robert Curthose and Bohemond's nephew Tancred, who agreed to become his vassals.
-On their way, the Crusaders besieged Arqa but failed to capture it, abandoning the siege on May 13.
+By the end of 1098, the minor knights and infantry were threatening to march to Jerusalem without them.
+On 13 January 1099 Raymond began the march south along the coast of the Mediterranean, followed by Robert Curthose and Bohemond's nephew Tancred, who agreed to become his vassals.
+On their way, the Crusaders besieged Arqa but failed to capture it, abandoning the siege on 13 May.
 The Fatimids had attempted to make peace on the condition that the Crusaders did not continue towards Jerusalem.
 This was ignored.
 Iftikhar al-Dawla, the Fatimid governor of Jerusalem, was aware of the Crusaders' intentions, and he expelled Jerusalem's Christian inhabitants.
 The further march towards Jerusalem met no resistance.

 Offensive

 Fatimid preparations

-The Fatimid governor Iftikhar al-Dawla prepared the city for the siege after he heard about the arrival of the Crusaders.
+Al-Dawla prepared the city for the siege.
 He prepared an elite troop of 400 Egyptian cavalrymen and expelled all Eastern Christians from the city for fear of being betrayed by them (in the siege of Antioch, an Armenian man, Firouz, had helped Crusaders enter the city by opening the gates).
-To make the situation worse for the Crusaders, al-Dawla poisoned all the water wells in the surrounding area and cut down all trees outside Jerusalem.
-On June 7, 1099, the Crusaders reached the outer fortifications of Jerusalem, which the Fatimids had recaptured from the Seljuks only the year before.
-The city was guarded by a defensive wall stretching four kilometers long, which was three meters thick and fifteen meters high.
+Al-Dawla poisoned all the water wells in the surrounding area and cut down all trees outside Jerusalem.
+7 June 1099, the Crusaders reached the outer fortifications of Jerusalem, which the Fatimids had recaptured from the Seljuks the prior year.
+The city was guarded by a defensive wall stretching four kilometers long, which was three meters thick and 15 meters high.
 There were five major gates each guarded by a pair of towers.
-The Crusaders divided themselves into two large groups: Godfrey of Bouillon, Robert of Flanders and Tancred planned to besiege from north, while Raymond of Toulouse positioned his forces to the south.